 Bali, Indonesia: There's never a bad time to visit the exotic isle of Bali, filled with luxe beach resorts, serene temples, and cheery locals.
 After a few nights in a coastal town like Nusa Dua, Uluwatu, or Legian, make for Ubud, the cultural and spiritual epicenter of the island, where you'll be treated like royalty at the Four Seasons Resort Bali at Sayan or Mandapa, a Ritz-Carlton Reserve.

-From the buzzy capital city of Reykjavík to the otherworldly landscapes everywhere you turn (think volcanoes, geysers, hot springs, lava fields), this Nordic island nation has all the makings of an Insta-worthy honeymoon.
+From the buzzy capital city of Reykjavík to the otherworldly landscapes everywhere you turn (think volcanoes, geysers, hot springs, and lava fields), this Nordic island nation has all the makings of an Insta-worthy honeymoon.
 While tourist season peaks during summer, mid-March to mid-April is prime time for Northern Lights viewing.
-To capture the incredible scenery—and to get exclusive access to one of Iceland's hottest attractions—book a stay at the 62-suite Retreat at Blue Lagoon Iceland (that just opened in April), located at the famed Blue Lagoon.
+To capture the incredible scenery—and to get exclusive access to one of Iceland's hottest attractions—book a stay at the 62-suite Retreat at Blue Lagoon Iceland, located at the famed Blue Lagoon.

 Or go to...